opensandiego/opensandiego.github.io/_projects/mealscount.md

 ## Overview

-MealsCountWe’re building a web-based tool school districts can use to optimize free meal program participation and federal reimbursement, in partnership with [Nourish California](https://nourishca.org/), [San Diego Hunger Coalition](https://www.sandiegohungercoalition.org/), and [No Kid Hungry](https://www.nokidhungry.org/).
+MealsCount is a web-based tool school districts can use to optimize free meal program participation and federal reimbursement, in partnership with [Nourish California](https://nourishca.org/), [San Diego Hunger Coalition](https://www.sandiegohungercoalition.org/), and [No Kid Hungry](https://www.nokidhungry.org/).

 ### Links